Shadow Work: Connecting and Integrating With Your Suppressed Self

 Perhaps, in viewing our shadows from this perspective, we can know more about the inherent tendencies of the forces that we repress within us.

-In the previous sections presented, the underlying common theme, of course, is deepening the understanding of a person about himself/herself.
+In the previous sections presented, the underlying common theme, of course, is deepening the understanding of a person about himself/herself by using shadow work.

 We have utilized four ways to do this.